 The solution?
 Readers of my past work will have guessed by now.
 Vote, dammit!
 And not just in federal and state elections.
 The president isn’t going to repave your street or add an extra bus line around the block.
 That work is done by municipal and county commissioners and mayors.
 And, after you vote, keep up the pressure.
 Keep advocating, keep protesting, keep showing up at their offices, keep being a giant pain in the ass until your problems are addressed.
 Keep politicians worried about keeping their jobs to keep them honest.
 If they don’t address your issues, drop them like JC Penny.

-Millennials no longer, and never did, fit the lazy Boomer trope of self-entitled slackers living in our parents’ basement (again, we don’t have basements in South Florida).
+Millennials no longer, and never did, fit the lazy trope of self-entitled slackers living in our parents’ basement (again, we don’t have basements in South Florida).
 By 2025, we will comprise 75% of the workforce.
 We have real, collective financial and political power.
 More importantly, we have the track record of killing things that no longer suit us.
 It’s time to join like-minded Boomer, Gen X, and Gen Z cohorts, and put Miami’s obsolete political system away for good.

 If you like our stories, check out our latest book.